snaphy-plugin-2/detailView/readMe.md

 ####Please copy the `detailView` folder to `common/settings/` after plugin installed.

-##### To Install a npm module use `npm install moduleName --prefix ../../../ --save` and then save the module in package.json of plugin file.
+##### To Install a npm module use
+`npm install moduleName --prefix ../../../ --save`
+Save the module in package.json of plugin file.

 ####DOCUMENTATION